Healing From Trauma With Professional Guidance

 Getty/AnnaStills

-When a therapist and a client have one-on-one sessions for psychotherapy, it is referred to as individual therapy.
+When a therapist and a client have one-on-one sessions for psychotherapy, it’s referred to as individual therapy.
 A licensed mental health provider can guide you through resolving personal challenges during individual therapy sessions.
-There are over 400 therapeutic modalities, so your therapist can work with you to find a modality that fits your needs, depending on their specialty and interests.
+There are over 400 therapeutic modalities—including various types of trauma-informed therapy, from somatic experiencing to cognitive processing therapy—so your therapist can work with you to find a modality that fits your needs, depending on their specialty and experience.

-In some cases, a family might be unsure how to resolve challenges related to intergenerational trauma or other subjects.
-When family members struggle to communicate healthily, a therapist can act as a mediator to offer support.
+In some cases, a family might be unsure of how to resolve challenges related to intergenerational trauma or other traumatic experiences affecting them as a whole.
+A therapist can act as a mediator to offer support, facilitate communication, and help family members find common ground.

-Humanistic therapy takes a different approach to psychotherapy than some other modalities.
-This person-focused therapy modality emphasizes a person's wants, needs, and behaviors.
-Therapy sessions and treatment plans are designed around the person to help them achieve results in their personal lives.
-Some therapists use more than one therapy technique to get the best results for their clients.
-Therapy treatment plans reflect your therapist's concerns, recommendations, and goals for treatment.
+Humanistic therapy takes a different approach to psychotherapy than many other modalities.
+This person-focused therapy type emphasizes an individual's wants, needs, and behaviors.
+Humanistic therapy sessions and treatment plans are designed around the individual to help them achieve desired results in their personal lives.

-Cognitive-behavioral therapy (CBT) is one of the most common and widely used therapeutic modalities, often considered the "gold standard" of talk therapy.
+Cognitive behavioral therapy (CBT) is one of the most common and widely used therapeutic modalities, often considered the "gold standard" of talk therapy.
 This modality posits that thought patterns impact behaviors and emotions.
-Cognitive-behavioral therapists use psychotherapy tools to help clients eliminate unwanted behavioral patterns by changing their maladaptive thoughts.
-CBT therapists may also use worksheets, roleplay, and activities to support their clients.
+Cognitive behavioral therapists use psychotherapy tools to help clients eliminate unwanted behavioral patterns by shifting their maladaptive thoughts.
+Through CBT, clients can learn resilience that helps them adapt to life’s changes.
+CBT therapists may also use worksheets, roleplay, and other activities to support their clients.

 Getty/Vadym Pastukh